 Make sure your computer has the proper date and time set before operating.
 This will save you many problems in the long run.
-And remember, for your submission to ARRL you just submit a list of stations worked by band and mode, not a complete log, so Cabrillo is not required.
+And remember, for your submission to ARRL you only need to submit a list of stations worked by band and mode, not a complete log, so a Cabrillo formatted log is not required.